Hassassistant/Haaska/README.md

 ## Setup

-1. Clone this repository on your local machine.
+1. Download the ZIP file to your local machine and extract the contents.

 2. Fill in the `constants.py` file with the information captured during the Prerequisites steps (Home Assistant URL, long-lived access token, AWS access key and secret key, AWS region, and Alexa Skill ID).